 Another advantage of roadside assistance coverage is that your insurance company will connect you with a reputable locksmith.
 Your insurance company has a list of approved locksmiths in your area.
 When you call your insurance company for help, they’ll recommend specific locksmiths.

 In fact, some insurance companies actually require you to use a locksmith they recommend.
 At the very least, your insurance company will require you to use a certified or licensed locksmith.

 If you use a different locksmith, or if your locksmith is unlicensed, then your insurance company may refuse to reimburse you.

 How Much Does a Locksmith Cost?

-A typical locksmith appointment costs $50 to $100.
-If you need to hire a locksmith to open your car door, then it shouldn’t cost more than $50 to $100.
+Locksmiths can be expensive, depending on where you live.
+A typical locksmith appointment will cost you at least $50.
+If you need to hire a locksmith to open your car door, then it shouldn’t cost more than $100.